Come sing with us!

 - To determine your vocal range, you will be asked to sing "Row, Row, Row Your Boat" up and down a scale.

-- Sight-read music provided
+- Sight-read provided music (see below)

 - Sing back a piano part to demonstrate your ability to learn by ear